ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 A Demo `Wrapper` component.

-Note the wrapper is defined in the `Frame` render fragment, and uses the Razor build in `__builder` RenderTreeBuilder instance.
+Note the wrapper is defined in the `Frame` render fragment, and uses the Razor built-in `__builder` RenderTreeBuilder instance.

 ```csharp